heshamdahy/Adversarial-Domain-Adaptation-for-Semantic-Segmentation/README1.md

 The training process combines **supervised segmentation learning** with **adversarial domain adaptation**.

-### 1. Segmentation Loss
+### 1. Segmentation Loss (Supervised on GTA5)

-Since GTA5 provides ground-truth segmentation masks, the generator is trained using a supervised segmentation loss.
+Since the GTA5 Segmentation dataset provides ground-truth masks, the generator is trained using supervised learning.

 For a source image `x_s` and its ground-truth mask `y_s`: